msadowski/msadowski.github.io/_posts/2019-09-18-hands-on-with-slam_toolbox.md

 And if you'd like to see some of the raw data used during the above session then you can download the bag file [here](https://drive.google.com/file/d/1S6ceDqPf1Z_5Pq49td9y3ZL9Jpdyc1Ok/view?usp=sharing).

-So far the best thing for us about this package is the performance.
-With the above test it was consuming less than 7% CPU on our small i7 PC that we use for robot development.

 ## Taking it further

 What you've seen in this blog post are only the first trials with this SLAM package.
 If you take a look at the [configuration files](https://github.com/SteveMacenski/slam_toolbox/blob/melodic-devel/config/mapper_params_online_async.yaml) you will see that there are lots of parameters that can be tuned.